 In the “General Prologue,” Chaucer describes the Miller (“Robyn”) as a large man, stout and sturdy, with a comically large mole on his nose with red hair growing out of it.
 He has a big red beard, a mouth like a “furnace” (for setting things on fire), and he wears a sword at his side.
 He wears a white coat and a blue hood, and he known as a thief (not unlike the thieving miller in the “Reeve’s Tale”).
 The Miller is a great wrestler, and he plays the bagpipes, which is what initially leads the group out of town en route to Canterbury.

 Predictably, “The Miller’s Tale” is silly and vulgar.
 The Miller sets out to tell a “legende and a lyf” (or biography) about a wealthy old carpenter (named John) who is cuckolded by his beautiful young wife (named Alisoun -also the true name of the Wife of Bath among the pilgrims).
-This carpenter and his wife live in Oxford and board with a poor, young Oxford Clerk (or scholar) named Nicholas who is well studied in astrology.
+This carpenter and his wife live in Oxford and board with a poor, young Oxford Clerk (or scholar) named Nicholas who is well-studied in astrology.
 His knowledge of astrology can predict the weather, and other future events.
+Clearly, the Miller has minimal understanding of what comprises an Oxford education.

 The Miller prefers not to think too much.
 He says as much at the outset of his tale.
 He is happily married, but he does not know if his wife has cheated on him.
 And he prefers not to find out either.
 He hopes to remain blissfully unaware, despite his portrayal of John’s ignorance in the tale.
 The Miller does not take stock in human imagination: